-His research and teaching interests include late Imperial and modern China (15th-20th centuries), Chinese law and society, Sino-Western relations, international law and history, empire and postcolonial studies.
-He presented his research at various institutions, including Harvard University, Columbia University, University of Chicago, Duke University, University of Hong Kong, Tsinghua University, College de France, and University of Helsinki.
+His research and teaching interests include late Imperial and modern China (15th-20th centuries), Chinese law and society, Sino-Western relations, international law and history, and empire and postcolonial studies.
+He presented his research at various institutions, including Harvard University, Columbia University, University of Chicago, Duke University, University of Hong Kong, Peking University, Tsinghua University, College de France, and University of Helsinki, National University of Seoul.

 His recent publications include:

-“Affective Sovereignty, International Law, and China’s Legal Status in the Nineteenth Century,” in The Scaffold of Sovereignty: A Global Interdisciplinary Approach, edited by Zvi Ben-Dor Benite, Stefanos Geroulanos and Nichole Jerr (Columbia, forthcoming).
+“Affective Sovereignty, International Law, and China’s Legal Status in the Nineteenth Century,” in The Scaffold of Sovereignty: A Global Interdisciplinary Approach, edited by Zvi Ben-Dor Benite, Stefanos Geroulanos and Nichole Jerr (Columbia University Press, 2017), 421-39.

 He is also author of Chinese Law in Imperial Eyes: Sovereignty, Justice and Transcultural Politics (Columbia, 2016) (available here), co-editor of Chinese Law: Knowledge, Practice and Transformation, 1530s-1950s (with Madeleine Zelin, Brill, 2015) (available here), and contributor to Pierre-Etienne Will’s Official Handbooks and Anthologies of Imperial China: A Descriptive and Critical Bibliography (forthcoming, Brill).

-He is currently working on a SSHRC-funded book project on the legal culture and juridical field in late imperial China, and several book chapters and articles on international law and empire, Chinese modernity, or Qing jurisprudential politics.
+He is finishing up a SSHRC-funded book project on the legal culture and juridical field in late imperial China, and several book chapters and articles on international law and empire, Chinese modernity, or Qing jurisprudential politics.
 More information about his research can be found here.